Aydeniztr/py-currency-checker/README.md

 ```

-is an app to see market summarys and crypto currencys in real time with colored output on terminal

-if you want to just check one thing you can type
+to check only one currency
 (to run these commands on windows just type python instead of python3):

 ```